iamsrp/dexter/README.md

 ```
 If that's the case, then simply unset the `DISPLAY` when running, e.g. with `env -u DISPLAY ./dexter.py -c config`.

-Detection of the start and end of speaking could also use some work.
-This has mainly been derived via a lot of trial and error; there is no doubt a better way to do this.
+The speech recognition could do with some work:
+ * Not perfect at detecting the start and end of speech
+ * It would be better if it continuously listened and picked up instructions as it went along

+Some of the underlying libraries can hit fatal errors, causing the whole thing to `abort()` and die.